 If terms such as ‘spear phishing’, ‘XSS/cross-site scripting’, ‘DDoS/distributed denial of service’ and ‘SQL injection’ leave you confused, read on.

-This page provides a beginner’s guide to the most common types of cybersecurity threat, the cyber attacks that are used to deliver them, and the vulnerabilities that they attempt to exploit.
+This page provides a beginner's guide to the most common cybersecurity threats, as well as the vulnerabilities that they exploit.